couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 }
 ```

-Here `storage_put()` function is a wrapper over `lcb_store(3)` and translates
+Here, the `storage_put()` function is a wrapper over `lcb_store(3)`.
+The
-arguments to the versioned structure and runs `lcb_store` to pass it to the
+`storage_put()` function translates arguments to the versioned structure and
-library.
-The data won't be sent immediately, but when the data socket, the
+runs `lcb_store` to pass it to the library.
+The data won't be sent immediately,
-libcouchbase is connecting will be ready to accept data.
-After the server will
+but when the library connects to the data socket, it will be ready to accept
-process the request, the application will be notified asynchronously via
+data.
+After the server processes the request, the application will be notified
-`storage_callback`.
-Which in turn will copy CAS value to the output buffer to be
+asynchronously via `storage_callback`.
+This callback will copy CAS value to the
-sent to the client.
+output buffer to be sent to the client.

 Time to demonstrate an application.
-This application is built as the previous
+This application is built the same as
-one, except you need to navigate to `step2/` directory.
-As previously noted the
+before, except you need to navigate to `step2/` directory.
+As previously noted,
-script will be split to demonstrate both server and the client:
+the script will be split to demonstrate both server and the client:

 ```